tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 The system of Base is built with Rust and C. Rust lays a great base for system engineering.
 C is used to power a critical runtime kernel for read path(query) via a high-performance c jit compiler.

-The rationale for C is that Base needs a jit compiler for full performance (it was pity that recently I saw some project said its ability to call vcl vectorized functions as "fastest" database...).
+The rationale for C is that Base needs a jit compiler for full performance (it is pity that recently I see some project say its ability to call vcl vectorized functions as "fastest" database...).

 * C is a student-must-learn language.
 * C has a very nice development toolchain support than that of LLVM.